martin-ev/Who-feeds-the-world/index.md

 <div style="float: right; width: 45%; margin: 5% 5% 5% 5%; min-width: 300px;" w3-include-html="plots/tomatoesnettrade.html"></div>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Being a tomato importer, but also a tomato producer seems to be a **good predictor of wealth for the state**.
 Tomatoes are one of the most **important vegetable crops produced worldwide**, only potatoes have a higher production.
 Looking through the timeline, we clearly see that almost all **highly industrialized nations are continuously importing tomatoes**.
 Especially the United States, France and Germany are importing large quantities each year.
-It's not a big surprise, since tomatoes are a **popular ingredient in many modern western recipes**, but **require a climate** that is not well suited for most of the United States or Northern Europe.
+It's not a big surprise, since tomatoes are a **popular ingredient in many modern western recipes** but **require a climate** that is not well suited for most of the United States or Northern Europe.

 <div style="clear: right; width: 100%;"></div>